Rani Gaidinliu: Rebellion and incarceration

 In October 1932, Gaidinliu moved to the Pulomi village, where her followers started building a wooden fortress.
 While the fortress was under construction, an Assam Rifles contingent headed by Captain MacDonald launched a surprise attack on the village on 17 October 1932.
 Gaidinliu, along with her followers, was arrested without any resistance near the Kenoma village.
 Gaidinliu denied that she had any role in the attack on the Hangrum post of the Assam Rifles or the construction of the fort.
-In December 1932, her followers from the Leng and the Bopungwemi villages murdered the Kuki chowkidar (watchman) of the Lakema Inspection Bungalow in the Naga Hills, suspecting him to be the informer who led to her arrest.
+In December 1932, her followers from the Leng and the Bopungwemi villages murdered the Kuki chowkidar (watchman) of the Lakema Inspection Bungalow in the Hills, suspecting him to be the informer who led to her arrest.
 Gaidinliu was taken to Imphal, where she was convicted on the charges of murder and abetment of murder after a 10-month trial.
 She was sentenced to life imprisonment by the Political Agent's Court for abetment of murder.
 Most of her associates were either executed or jailed.

-She established tribal organization like Kabni Samiti in 1934.
+She established a tribal organization named Kabni Samiti in 1934.

 From 1933 to 1947 she served time at the Guwahati, Shillong, Aizawl and Tura jails.
 Many rebels proclaimed her and Jadonang to be their inspiration in refusing to pay taxes to the British.
 However, her movement declined after the last of her followers, Dikeo and Ramjo, were arrested in 1933.
 Jawaharlal Nehru met her at the Shillong Jail in 1937 and he promised to pursue her release.
-His statement, published in the Hindustan Times, described Gaidinliu as a daughter of the hills and he gave her the title 'Rani' or Queen of her people.
-Nehru wrote to the British MP Lady Astor to do something for the release of Rani Gaidinliu but the Secretary of State for India rejected her request stating that trouble may rise again if Rani was released.
+His statement, published in the Hindustan Times, described Gaidinliu as a "daughter of the hills" and he gave her the title 'Rani' or Queen of her people.
+Nehru wrote to the British MP Lady Astor to do something for the release of Rani Gaidinliu but the Secretary of State for India rejected his request stating that trouble may rise again if Rani was released.